 I want a live/work unit that has several bedrooms and a back yard for the family

-None of these homes have a back yard.
-They are all multi-story condominiums.
-There is a work space and a garage or car port on the first level, with living quarters in the upper stores (or in a separate unit, like some of the facilities in Brea.
-They all have HOA dues to cover the common areas and maintenance.
-Some of the units are more industrial, with exposed pipes and steel stairways, while others are more like a traditional townhouse with carpeted stairs, etc. Keep in mind that they are all condos, not single family homes with a yard.
+Most of these homes will not have a back yard.
+They are mostly multi-story condominiums.
+There is a work space and a garage or car port on the first level, with living quarters in the upper stores (or in a separate unit, like some of the facilities in Brea).
+They all have HOA dues to cover the common areas, Fire insurance,and maintenance.
+Some of the units are more industrial, with exposed pipes and steel stairways, while others are more like a traditional townhouse with carpeted stairs, etc. Keep in mind that classic Live/work units are in a condominium complex, not a complex of single family homes with yards.
+If you do wish to have a residence with a work space and yard, you will need to look at "mixed use", or commercial/residential units.
+These are all one-off custom homes, with many found in locations like Santa Ana or along Laguna Canyon Road, in Laguna Beach.
+Also, the other exception are some of the units on Front Street, in Ladera Ranch.
+These units are classified as single family homes and they do have a front office plus a back yard or patio.

 Can I also utilize the garage for my business?